 7. What security measures do we take and how do we report data leaks?

 Het Nieuwe Instituut has taken appropriate technical and organisational measures to protect your personal data against loss or against any form of unlawful processing (hacking), unauthorised access and disclosure.

-In the unlikely event of a data leak, we will – in cases where this is required by the AVG and/or other legislation – notify the Personal Data Authority (in good time) and, where necessary, also notify you personally.
+In the unlikely event of a data leak, we will – in cases where this is required by the GDPR and/or other legislation – notify the Personal Data Authority (in good time) and, where necessary, also notify you personally.

 8. What are your rights?

 Pursuant to the GDPR, you have the following rights as an involved party:

 - The right to request information about how your personal data is processed;

 - The right to have your personal data transferred to another party (data portability);